kornysietsma/korny-info-blog/_posts/2025-09-12-agentic-ai-and-security.md

 ## What are the risks?

 Commercially supported tools like Claude Code usually come with a lot of checks - for example Claude won't read files outside a project without permission.
-However it's hard for LLMs to block all behaviour - if misdirected, Claude might break its own rules. **Once you let a tool execute arbitrary commands it is very hard to block specific tasks** - for example Claude might be tricked into creating a script that reads a file outside a project.
+However, it's hard for LLMs to block all behaviour - if misdirected, Claude might break its own rules. **Once you let a tool execute arbitrary commands it is very hard to block specific tasks** - for example Claude might be tricked into creating a script that reads a file outside a project.

 Still these tools are relatively safe when you control all the commands sent to Claude.
 You might blow up your system by accident, you might produce terrible code - but you aren't likely to have a cat jump on your keyboard and suddenly Claude sends your private keys to pastebin.